 - Ask accounts payable to give you a report of every dollar spent in the last three years and to provide the commodity code associated with each AP transaction.

 - Use your judgment (or phone a friend) and remove all commodities that are not related to the exchange of digital information (intellectual property doesn’t have to be digital and OEM devices should be considered if you provide an engineered solution or manufacture a product that requires a non-analog transfer of information).
 Examples may include direct-spend transactions e.g. stuff people buy with a corporate credit card v/s a negotiated multi-year contract.

 - Filter these by commodity and spend.
 If you have a software vendor that you spend a million dollars with each year – ding, ding, ding – probably a good bet they are cyber-relevant.
 If you have a printing company that you spend the amount with, think about what they are printing.
 If you’re a pharmacy, that might be important….

 - Analyze that list and think of the current cost of a security assessment (whether you’re doing it via spreadsheet, SurveyMonkey, gazillion-dollar GRC platform, etc..) and consider the cost/per.

 - Divide your budget by the cost/per, start at the top and tell your boss what you can do with the budget allocated.

 - Call me.

 If you’re given a monumental task with minimal resources, your management is not yet acutely aware of the importance of cybersecurity and brand reputation.
-According to a recent Ponemon study, in the past two years, 53% of organizations have experienced one or more data breaches caused by a third party, costing an average of $7.5 million to remediate.
+According to a Ponemon study, 53% of organizations have experienced one or more data breaches caused by a third party, costing an average of $7.5 million to remediate.
 What’s more, 80% of organizations believe vetting third parties is critical, yet 60% of organizations believe they are only somewhat or not effective at vetting third parties.